cmf84/cseclab/Lab1/README.md

 ` docker scan --file=Dockerfile hello-tomcat `

 This will report a large number of CVE and trace them back to the base image that we used in the Dockerfile:

 ![Screenshot of scan report showing problems found in the base image](scan_img1.png)

 In order to remove these CVE we can change to a version of the base image with much less vulnurabilities.
 In this case, change the Dockerfile to refer to the `tomcat:8-jdk11-corretto` image file

-Afterwards, save the Dockefile and build the image again
+Afterwards, save the Dockerfile and build the image again.
+Run the scan once again and report the total number of found vulnerabilities.
+It should be much smaller than after the first scan.

 ---
 Note: the same scans could be performed without Docker using Snyk's toolchain.
 For information on how to install and use those tools see e.g. [Lynk CLI docs](https://support.snyk.io/hc/en-us/articles/360003812538-Install-the-Snyk-CLI)